Psychology (PSYC)

 PSYC 241.
 Social Psychology.
 1 Unit.

 Social psychology asks how the presence of others, real or implied, affects the behavior of the individual.
 The course considers experimental techniques used for social psychological data; how social beliefs, perceptions, and attitudes affect and are affected by our behavior; cultural influence, conformity, persuasion, group dynamics, and the application of social psychology to legal situations; the operation and consequences of prejudice, aggression, attraction, and altruism and how these factors may play a role in the management of social conflict.
 The primary goal is to increase the student's appreciation of the power of social forces in determining behavior.
 Prerequisite: PSYC 101S.
-Offered at least once per year.
+Offered at least once every year.

 PSYC 242.
 Theories and Research in Personality.
 1 Unit.